By Valerie Andrews

 Not so long ago, we thought about our “stuff” in a very different way.
 This word has evolved from the Greek stuphein, to draw together, reminding us of the joy that comes from entering the society of things.
-The world was perhaps a kinder place when we regarded household objects with tenderness and devotion — when we felt empathy for a sofa, a painting, or vase, and our belongings gave us a sense that we, too, belonged to certain time and place.
+The world was perhaps a kinder place when we regarded household objects with tenderness and devotion — when we felt empathy for a sofa, a painting, or a vase, and our belongings gave us a sense that we, too, belonged to a certain time and place.

 We rely upon our creature comforts and until fairly recently, we fashioned most of them by hand.
 In long hours of loving labor, we made cushions, drapes and tapestries, monogrammed sheets and napkins, polished silver and artfully displayed our porcelain plates on open shelves.
 We knew how to card wool, carve chairs, build tables, patch upholstery, restore dressers and keep the house in good repair.
 It was our job to protect and preserve our own small portion of the world and Thomas Hardy describes this form of housekeeping as a sacred trust.